13 Sep Moderated User Research: Top Tips

 Make sure you build a relationship

-In order to get good results from your UX test, it’s important to build a good rapport with your participant.
+In order to get good results from your user research, it’s important to build a good rapport with your participant.
 It’s easy to underestimate the importance of this and assume that if you go in with carefully crafted questions you’ll be in a strong position to tease info out of them – but this isn’t always the case.
 After all, the more trust they have in you, the more open they’ll be and the more likely they’ll be to speak their mind.